Blog archive all

 By: Brian Whitaker

 With his plans to attend the Cairo Book Fair today regrettablydisrupted, President Mubarak will instead spend the day choosing a new cabinet to replace the one he dismissed on television last night.
-But his sudden offer of "dialogue" after 30 years in power is not going to cut any ice with the… Read more
+But his sudden offer of "dialogue" after 30 years in power is not going to cut any… Read more

 By: Parvez Sharma

 This is a guest post by Parvez Sharma Cairo is burning.
 So is Egypt.
 Twitter is exploding.
 Everyone seems to have an opinion – many who have never even been to Egypt but feel a strong sense of solidarity with the most remarkable revolution in a generation, perhaps.
-A revolution which importantly is… Read more
+A revolution which… Read more